What Is The Median In An Even Set Of Numbers

 Trends and Latest Developments

 One significant trend is the use of the median in economic analysis.
-For example, when economists analyze income inequality, they often look at the median income rather than the average income.
+So for example, when economists analyze income inequality, they often look at the median income rather than the average income.
 This provides a more realistic view of what a typical household earns, as the average income can be skewed by a few very high earners.
 Similarly, in real estate, the median home price is often used to gauge market trends, as it is less affected by the sale of a few luxury properties.

 Tips and Expert Advice